Are Biological Systems More Intelligent Than Artificial Intelligence?: What is Adaptation?

-ML systems do not typically optimise for either weaker constraints on function, or simplicity of form.
-This at least partially explains their relative sample inefficiency \cite{bennett2022a,bennett2023b}.
-However, even when ML systems are modified to optimise for weakness, their capacity to do so limited by the ``abstraction layer''.
-An abstraction layer is like a causal isolator \cite{friston2023} between a software ``mind'' and its environment.
-For example, hardware like an Apple M2 system on a chip interprets software to physical effect, based on the ARM instruction set architecture.
-An abstraction layer is just embodiment by another name.
-Different abstraction layers permit different upper bounds on policy weakness, and thus different upper bounds on embodied `intelligence' \cite{bennett2024a}.
-Intelligence is primarily a matter of hardware, not software.
-In enactivist terms, an intelligent choice of abstraction layer is one that reduces the ``big world'' of all information to a ``small world'' of \textbf{relevant} information \cite{vervaeke2012,vervaeke2013a,vervaeke2013b}.
+ML systems do not typically optimise for either weaker constraints on function (w-maxing), or simplicity of form (simp-maxing).
+This may explain some of their relative inefficiency \cite{bennett2022a,bennett2023b}.
+Even if they were w-maxing, the capacity for w-maxing is severely limited by the abstraction layer.
+An abstraction layer can be a ``causal isolator'' \cite{friston2023} between a software ``mind'' at higher levels of abstraction, and its environment at lower levels.
+Embodiment by another name.
+Different abstraction layers permit different upper bounds on policy weakness, in the same way that two bodies might differ in how able they are to achieve a given goal.
+Different embodiments give different upper bounds on `intelligence' \cite{bennett2024a}.